pypa/pipx/docs/docs.md

  removed in the future.
 See https://github.com/cs01/pythonloc.

 positional arguments:
-  app                   app/package name
-  appargs               arguments passed to the application when it is invoked
+  app ...               app/package name and any arguments to be passed to it

 optional arguments:
   -h, --help            show this help message and exit